SamitKafle/coding_challenge7/gfm.md

     ## Results are averaged over the levels of: DaysAfterPlanting
     ## P value adjustment: tukey method for comparing a family of 9 estimates

-\*Treatment 2 is significantly different from all other treatments, having the lowest emergence (emmean = 55.6).
-Treatments 6, 3, and 5 had the highest emergence (emmean ≈ 199–201) and are statistically grouped in group 3, indicating they are significantly different from Treatment 2 and likely Treatment 7.
+*Treatment 2 is significantly different from all other treatments, having the lowest emergence (emmean = 55.6).
+Treatments 6, 3, and 5 had the highest emergence (emmean ≈ 199–201) and are statistically grouped in group 3, indicating they are significantly different from Treatment 2 and likely Treatment 7.*

-Treatments 1, 4, 8, and 9 fall in group “23”, meaning they are not
+*Treatments 1, 4, 8, and 9 fall in group “23”, meaning they are not
 significantly different from either group 2 or group 3.
-This suggests intermediate performance — not as low as Treatment 2 and not as high as the top-performing treatments.\*
+Treatment 7(mean=188) is intermediate, significantly better than treatment 2 but not as high as the top group*

 **5. 4 pts.
 The provided function lets you dynamically add a linear model plus one factor from that model and plots a bar chart with letters